It’s time we returned to our favorite topic: Kink.

 This is another big player on this list of kinks.
 It’s one of the most common fetishes out there.
 This fixation can be about touching and looking at feet or even involving them in sexual play (sucking, stimulating, penetration..)

 Power and erotic humiliation are central to this kink.
 Cash slaves are people who get sexual pleasure from being dominated by someone financially.
 In other words, from having someone take their money.

 Gender play is common in the BDSM community and involves people taking on a different gender role.
 It’s sometimes part of a dominance/submissive dynamic, and sometimes an individual fantasy.

 Group sex is any sexual play involving more than 2 people.
 It could be a threesome or an entire soccer stadium.
 On this list of fetishes, this is another one that tops sexual fantasy charts time and again.

 As well as stemming from a desire to experience and share more pleasure with more people, part of the thrill of group sex is the feeling of being desired by multiple people.

 Alternatively called Macrophilia or “macro fetish,” this is an intense sexual fixation involving giants or people a lot bigger than you.
 It’s typically hetero men who have this fantasy - men who get pleasure from the idea of being sexually dominated by a larger woman.

 Join Pantydeal for Free

 There are dozens of features for members to enjoy after free registration.
 Stay anonymous: we never share data with third parties, and none of your personal details are visible to other users.
-An active and busy marketplace: with over 1,000,000 buyers and sellers already registered on Pantydeal, don't miss the chance to increase your income and join a welcoming community.
+An active and busy marketplace: with over 1,000,000 buyers and sellers already registered on Pantydeal, don't miss the chance to join an exciting community and increase your income.